antoniaelsen/eyeloop/README.md

 eyeloop
 ```

 To access the video sequence, EyeLoop must be connected to an appropriate _importer class_ module.
-Usually, the default opencv importer class (_cv_) is sufficient.
-For some machine vision cameras, however, a vimba-based importer (_vimba_) is neccessary.
+Usually, the default opencv source class (_cv_) is sufficient.
+For some machine vision cameras, however, a vimba-based source (_vimba_) is neccessary.

 ```
-eyeloop --importer cv/vimba
+eyeloop --source cv/vimba
 ```

 > [Click here](https://github.com/simonarvin/eyeloop/blob/master/eyeloop/importers/README.md) for more information on _importers_.